vvvv/betadocs/Using vvvv/Patching/Subpatches.md

 ![](~/img/patchingSubpatches_Finder.png "")

 ### Finder
-In order to get an overview of all the nodes in a patch or even the whole hierarchy of your programs patches open the [Finder](xref:869d5933-4693-4b32-a7f3-5b7cfcc3a07f) or use CTRL+TAB to cycle through all open windows.
+In order to get an overview of all the nodes in a patch or even the whole hierarchy of your programs patches open the [Finder](xref:869d5933-4693-4b32-a7f3-5b7cfcc3a07f) or use <kbd>CTRL+TAB</kbd> to cycle through all open windows.